madbomb122/Win10Script/README.md

 This is a PowerShell script for automation of routine tasks/setting on Windows 10. <br /> This is by no means a complete set of settings.
 (There is ALOT that can be changed/done)

-The original basic script created by https://github.com/Disassembler0/Win10-Initial-Setup-Script/ ^ We have some of the same setting and a few different stuff too
+The original basic script created by https://github.com/Disassembler0/Win10-Initial-Setup-Script/  <br /> ^ We have some of the same setting and a few different stuff too

 This script is a Highly Modded version of the 2.0 script by Disaseembler0. <br />